diaviloai/Onedebrid/currentsprint.md

-- AppError has no ValidationError case; CreateProfileUseCase and UpdateProfileUseCase use LocalStorageError(IllegalArgumentException) for blank name validation — semantically incorrect; revisit when the error model gets a review pass. **Now also affects DeleteProfileUseCase's active-profile rejection, surfaced via SettingsScreen — see Next Steps #5.**
+- AppError has no ValidationError case; CreateProfileUseCase and UpdateProfileUseCase use LocalStorageError(IllegalArgumentException) for blank name validation — semantically incorrect; revisit when the error model gets a review pass.
+Also affects DeleteProfileUseCase's active-profile rejection, surfaced via SettingsScreen — see Next Steps #4.
 - StartPlaybackUseCase uses a fully qualified AppError reference inline;
   tidy to a top-level import if preferred
 - HomeViewModel.removeItem() has no failure feedback path —